 The Hardship Fund is a discretionary source of financial help available to all registered full-time academy pupils/students.
-This fund is available to help pupils/students/ parents who have difficulties in paying for uniform, shoes or sports equipment.
-Please see the Hardship Policy (DfE Hardship Fund) on the academy website for details of how to apply for this funding.
+This fund is available to help pupils/students/parents who have difficulties in paying for uniform, shoes or sports equipment.
+If a Principal requires financial support from the Trust centrally in order to supply a pupil/student in need of any part of a uniform, please contact the Trust.